+If a participant misses a scheduled visit, CRS staff should attempt to bring the participant in as soon as possible to complete the required safety assessments and other procedures.
+See the HVTN 704/HPTN 085 SSP for more details.
 If a participant missed an infusion visit or if infusions must be permanently discontinued, see Section 5.3.2 and Section 5.3.3 for resolution.

-7.10 Early termination visit
+7.12 Early termination visit